 The Huns had played an indirect part in Rome's destruction by pushing the Goths south into the Empire.
 In 435, their king, Attila, unified the nomadic tribes and marched into Roman lands.
 By 451, he had devastated Illyricum and moved into Gaul.
 Attila then moved against Italy itself.
 Several Roman towns were razed.
 In 453, the Huns threatened Rome itself.
 According to legend, Pope Leo met with Attila on the eve of the attack, and by appealing to God he convinced the Hun to withdraw without attacking.
-Attila's army was weakened by plague and lack of supplies, which may have affected his decision.
-In any case, Attila died in 453 and the threat of the Huns ended.
+Attila's army was weakened by plague and lack of supplies, which may have affanteit bis denisions is one tas has Wilco average died on 453 and the threat of the Huns-